awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-repository.md

 1. \(Optional\) Choose **Add tag** to add one or more repository tags \(a custom attribute label that helps you organize and manage your AWS resources\) to your repository\.
 For more information, see [Tagging repositories in AWS CodeCommit](how-to-tag-repository.md)\.

-1. \(Optional\) Select **Enable Amazon CodeGuru Reviewer for Java** if this repository contains Java code, and you want CodeGuru Reviewer to analyze it\.
-CodeGuru Reviewer uses multiple machine learning models to find Java code defects and to suggest improvements and fixes in pull requests\.
+1. \(Optional\) Select **Enable Amazon CodeGuru Reviewer for Java and Python** if this repository contains Java or Python code, and you want CodeGuru Reviewer to analyze it\.
+CodeGuru Reviewer uses multiple machine learning models to find code defects and to suggest improvements and fixes in pull requests\.
 For more information, see the [https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/Welcome.html](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/Welcome.html)\.

 1. Choose **Create**\.